rust-lang/book/src/ch05-01-defining-structs.md

 values from `user1`, then `user1` would still be valid after creating `user2`.
 Both `active` and `sign_in_count` are types that implement the `Copy` trait, so the behavior we discussed in the [“Stack-Only Data: Copy”][copy]<!-- ignore -->
 section would apply.
-We can still use `user1.email` in this example, because its value was _not_ moved out.
+We can also still use `user1.email` in this example, because its value was not moved out of `user1`.

 ### Using Tuple Structs Without Named Fields to Create Different Types